How To Choose Computer RAM For PC, Laptop, Tablet, and Gaming

 Form Factor

 Form factor is a term used to describe the physical form of computer RAM and how it differs between desktops and laptops.
-RAM modules come in different DIMM, meaning “dual in-line memory module.”
+RAM modules come in different DIMMs which stands for Dual In-line Memory Modules.

-A DIMM (Dual In-line Memory Module) is a memory module containing RAM chips.
-It’s a physical circuit board with multiple RAM chips mounted on it, designed to be installed in the memory slots on a computer’s motherboard.
-The green board that you see and hold is called “DIMM.”
+A DIMM (Dual In-line Memory Module) contains DRAM chips.
+It’s a Printed Circuit Board (PCB) with multiple RAM chips mounted on it.
+DIMMs are designed to be installed in the memory slots on a computer’s motherboard

 These are the types of DIMMs;